Delta Theory of Anderson Modules I: Differential Characters: Introduction

 Let $R$ have a lift of Frobenius which is an $\hat{A}$-algebra endomorphism $\phi:R\map R$ that satisfies $\phi(x) \equiv x^{\hat{q}} \bmod (\mfrak{p}R)$.
 Associated to such a $\phi$, consider the unique $\pi$-derivation $\d:R \map R$ given by $\d x = \frac{\phi(x)- x^{\hq}}{\pi}$.
 Then the $\pi$-derivation $\d$ satisfies the following: \begin{enumerate} \item $\d(x+y) = \d x + \d y$ \item $\d(xy) = x^{\hq}\d y + y^{\hq} \d x+ \pi \d x \d y$ \end{enumerate} for all $x,y \in R$.
 Note that $\d$ is uniquely characterised by a ring map of $R$ to the Witt vectors of length $2$.
 Also note that since $R$ is of prime characteristic, the operator $\d$ is additive.
 For an $R$-algebra $B$, let $W_n(B)$ denote the ring of Witt vectors of length $n+1$ as in \cite{bor11b}.
 Then note that $W_n(B)$ is also naturally an $R$-algebra via the universal property of Witt vectors.
 Given any $\pi$-formal scheme $X$ over $\Spf R$ the $n$-th jet space $J^nX$ is functorially defined as

 for all $\pi$-adically complete $R$-algebra $B$.
-Then $J^nX$ is representable by a $\pi$-formal scheme over $\Spf R$ \cite{bps} \cite{bor11b}.
-Note that if $E$ is an $A$-module $\pi$-formal scheme, then $J^nE$, by definition, naturally is endowed with an $A$-module $\pi$-formal scheme structure.
-Hence we have the following short exact sequence of $A$-module schemes
+Then $J^nX$ is representable by a $\pi$-formal scheme over $\Spf R$ that is obtained by glueing over open affine covers of $X$- this is analogous to Buium's construction in the mixed characteristic case as in \cite{Buium 1995}.
+For more details on the representability of the jet functor, the reader may see \cite{bps} \cite{bor11b}.

+\cblue We now discuss the specific implications of the above definition of jet spaces to our setting where $E$ is an admissible $A$-module of dimension $d$ over $\Spf R$ (defined after Definition \ref{abAnddef} in Section $2$).
+Firstly we will now review the group scheme structure of the jet scheme associated to $E$.
+Since $E$ is an admissible $A$-module of dimension $d$, the underlying $\pi$-formal group scheme $E$ is isomorphic to $\hG^d$ where $\hG$ is the additive $\pi$-formal group scheme over $\Spf R$.
+Hence by the definition of the jet space functor in (\ref{jetfuncdef}) we have an isomorphism $J^nE \simeq W_n^d$ where $W_n$ is the affine $(n+1)$-space $\hat{\bA}^{n+1}$ with the group structure of the additive $\pi$-typical Witt vectors of length $n+1$.